Evechinus chloroticus: Diet

 Evechinus chloroticus is mainly herbivorous, feeding on large brown algae, red algae and encrusting substrate.
-If kina populations become out of control, kelp forest can be entirely eaten away, leaving bare rocks, also known as Kina Barrens.

-Larval stages can feed on different species of unicellular algae in a size range between 5 and 50 µm.
+Larval stages can feed on different species of unicellular algae in a size range between 5 and 50 μm.

 Predators

 Molluscs such as the cymatiid gastropods Charonia capax and Charonia rubicunda, starfish, and benthic feeding fishes can feed on individuals of E. chloroticus.
-The most important predators are the eleven-armed sea star, Coscinasterias calamaria, the seven-armed prickly starfish Astrostole scabra, and the spiny lobster Jasus edwardsii.
+The most important predators are the eleven-armed sea star, Coscinasterias calamaria, the seven-armed prickly starfish Astrostole scabra, the spiny lobsterJasus edwardsii and Snapper.

 Reproduction

 Evechinus chloroticus has an annual breeding cycle.
 It becomes sexually mature between 3.5 and 7.5 cm in diameter, depending on the population.
 Gonads are ripe from October and individuals can spawn from November to February.

 Swimming larvae complete development in the water column between 4 and 6 weeks.
 Other studies related to larval development report development in the laboratory can take between 22 and 30 days.
 The larvae of E. chloroticus are known to settle on substrates covered with coralline algal species, such as Corallina officinalis as well as artificial surfaces.
 High sedimentation loads in the water column, such as those associated with residential construction, have a negative effect on settling sea urchins.

 Evechinus chloroticus can grow between 0.8 and 1 cm in diameter only in its first year of life, and growth rate of in wild populations has been reported between 1–2 cm in diameter annually.